jerome-t/netmiko-scp-multi-thread-upload/README.md

 ## usage

-Edit and the file `nxos-scp-upload.txt` with you requirements and then:
+Edit the file `requirements.txt` with you requirements and then:

 ```
 pip install -r requirements.txt